MASTERING MATERNITY BY IGNORING THE RULES AND CONSIDERING THE CROP TOP

-A slim, knee-length skirt will define your silhouette and make you feel like you're wearing a normal person ensemble.
+A slim, knee-length skirt will define your silhouette, is great for work, and will make you feel like you're wearing a normal person ensemble.
 You may already own such an item.
 If not, consider an elastic waist so you can wear it high or low and you’ve got two silhouettes to create outfits around.

 Last but not least, you will need a pair of leggings.
 Love them or hate them, they are a lifesaver while pregnant, mostly because they are usually the most comfortable thing you could possibly imagine wearing.
 The softer the better.
 We love pairing leggings with a longer layer for a look that feels put-together enough to leave the house in.